Piecing the Jigsaw Together - South Coast Central Teaching Schools Conferen...

 This interactive workshop will outline how the HHTSA operates to provide high quality support.
 Delegates will be required to reflect and evaluate their Early Years setting.
 Our practitioners will then highlight the strategies and support that the Holt Heath Teaching School Alliance may be able to assist with.

-Ofsted Ready Workshop – Presented by Terry Fish and Liz West
+Ofsted Ready Workshop – Presented by Terry Fish

 There is often a misconception that Ofsted are expecting schools to make special preparations for inspection, but this is simply not true.
 What is expected is that schools are well run with the interests and the achievement of their students in mind.
 There is also a fallacy in ‘going for outstanding’ since effective leaders are those who focus on what their particular school needs to do to raise achievement, or to maintain achievement at a high level.